 If you should become stuck in snow or ice or on a very slippery road surface, try switching the Traction ControlTM system off by pressing the switch.
 This may allow excess wheel spin to "dig" the vehicle out and enable a successful "rocking" maneuver.
 If you want to turn off the Traction ControlTM system be aware that, for safety reasons, the switch must be pressed and held for at least one second before the system is turned off.
-To re-engage the Traction ControlTM system, the button must warning: Vehicle modifications involving braking system, aftermarket roof racks, suspension, steering system, tire construction and/or wheel/tire size may change the handling characteristics of the vehicle and may adversely affect the performance of the AdvanceTrac® system.
-In addition, installing any stereo loudspeakers may interfere with and adversely affect the AdvanceTrac® system.
-Install any aftermarket stereo loudspeaker as far as possible from the front center console, the tunnel, and the front seats in order to minimize the risk of interfering with the Advance Trac sensors.
-Reducing the effectiveness of the AdvanceTrac® system could lead to an increased risk of loss of vehicle control, vehicle rollover, personal injury and death.
+To re-engage the Traction ControlTM system, the button must again be held for at least one second.

-If a system fault is detected, the traction control active light will illuminate, the Traction Control $^{\text{TM}}$ button will not turn the system on or off and your vehicle should be serviced by an authorized dealer.
+If a system fault is detected, the traction control active light will illuminate, the Traction ControlTM button will not turn the system on or off and your vehicle should be serviced by an authorized dealer.